Demibolt007/The-State-of-Remote-Work/README.md

-# The State of Remote Work: Wellbeing, Job Satisfaction, Productivity & Workforce Dynamics
+# The State of Remote Work: An Analytical Exploration of Employee Satisfaction and Productivity

 ![The State of Remote Work](https://github.com/user-attachments/assets/3ff2036e-53eb-4980-83b1-e0cb74e08952)